tBaxter/another-rodeo/src/pages/writing/five-conditions.md

     - management
 ---

-  {% figure img_path "five-conditions.jpeg" "A nonsensical AI-generated image I somehow liked for this, courtesy of hotpot.ai" %}

 Back in 2017 Roy Rapoport wrote “[The Five Conditions for Improvement](https://medium.com/@royrapoport/the-five-conditions-for-improvement-20909f856dab)”, talking about the conditions necessary for an employee to fix a performance problem.
 I think he came up with a great framework for helping people improve, but what really keeps me coming back, over and over again, is how applicable it is in larger contexts.
 I think what Roy really described were the five conditions necessary for *any* entity to improve.
 And that includes organizational entities.

 Let’s say, the “Bob” in Roy’s essay isn’t an individual, but is instead Bob’s Organic Bagels, a scrappy start-up that has grown to become a solid little company bringing in a few million a year.
 They’ve reached the stage where they need to develop a little more maturity in their processes in order to scale, yet they can’t quite seem to get there.
 Why?